-Figure 2 summarizes the essential components of our proposed effort, which we call the B_z Forecasting Framework (BFF, because we hope it will be!)
+Figure 2 summarizes the essential components of our proposed effort, which we call the B_z Forecasting Framework (BFF, because we hope it will be!).
 Each of these modules will be described in more detail in the sections that follow.
-Here, we remark on several points that we believe will ensure the success of our investigation.
+Here, we make several remarks.
 First, the overall framework is the most important aspect, not any specific model.
-Our team will develop a toolkit that can be accessed and used by all team members initially, and the community-at-large later, allowing them to objectively test various prediction approaches.
+Our team will develop a toolkit that can be accessed and used by all team members initially, and later, the community-at-large, allowing them to objectively test various approaches.
 Second, our approach is comprehensive.
 We cannot predict which path will provide the optimum prediction.
 Indeed it is likely to be a composite of approaches which, when appropriately combined, will lead to the best forecasts.
-Moreover, different techniques will likely mature and/or supersede others either during the lifetime of this study or later.
+Moreover, different techniques will likely mature and/or supersede others either during, or after the lifetime of this study.
 Third, the package we propose to develop will be based on standard, open source programming practices.
 This will allow a greater number of people to contribute to it and extend its life beyond the confines of a four-year program.